gurdulu/virga/README.rst

 * the documentation needs to be completed
 * the definition file is just a draft for testing purposes
-* it needs tests on real data resources

 ------------------
 Provider supported